 Attendance will be monitored, and attendance certificates will be available after the webinar for those who attend the entire course and score a minimum 80% on the quiz that follows the course (multiple attempts allowed).

-Mr. Hanrahan is a Certified Professional in Erosion and Sediment Control, and has more than 44 years of industry experience.
-He has made presentations nationally and in Canada, Taiwan and the Dominican Republic for many organizations, including the International Erosion Control Association, Land Improvement Contractors of America, the Geotechnical Fabrics Institute, and the American Water Works Association.
+Peter Hanrahan has more than 43 years of industry experience.
+In addition to presentations in Canada, Taiwan and the Dominican Republic, Peter has also presented at the national level for many organizations, including the International Erosion Control Association, Land Improvement Contractors of America, the Geotechnical Fabrics Institute, the National Working Waterfront Network, and the American Water Works Association.